LBreda/laravel-langdb/README.md

     composer require lbreda/laravel-langdb

+Then you have to migrate:

+    php artisan migrate

-Then you need to refresh the language database using the command
+After migrating, you need to refresh the language database using the command

     php artisan lbreda:refresh-lang-db